NonicaTeam/AI-Connector-for-Revit/README.md

 lisiting01 and Jean Marc Couffin for the first Revit MCP.

-AI service providers for powering the backend chat interface
+AI service providers for powering the backend and chat interface.

 ---